paulkarpenko/us-code-ui/uscode/title-10-armed-forces/chapter-247-procurement-of-commercial-products-and-commercial-services.md

 (5) The head of an agency shall take appropriate steps to ensure that any prime contractor of a contract (or task order or delivery order) in an amount in excess of $5,000,000 for the procurement of products other than commercial products or services other than commercial services engages in such market research as may be necessary to carry out the requirements of subsection (b)(2) before making purchases for or on behalf of the Department of Defense.

+**(d) Non-commercial Determination Required.—**

+(1) The head of an agency shall establish a process for determinations regarding the non-availability of commercial products or commercial services, including that—

+  (A) a product or service that is not a commercial product or commercial service may not be procured until the head of the agency determines that the market research conducted in accordance with subsection (c)(2) resulted in a determination that no commercial product, commercial service, or nondevelopmental item exists that is suitable to meet the needs of the agency; and

+  (B) prior to acquiring a product or service that is not a commercial product or commercial service, the relevant program manager shall submit a written memorandum confirming the results of the determination in subparagraph (A), which shall be signed by the portfolio acquisition executive; and

+(2) ensure the determination in paragraph (1)(A) does not inhibit the ability of a contracting officer to determine whether a product, component of a product, or service is a commercial product or commercial service (as applicable).

-**(d) Market Research for Price Analysis.—** The Secretary of Defense shall ensure that procurement officials in the Department of Defense conduct or obtain market research to support the determination of the reasonableness of price for commercial products or commercial services contained in any bid or offer submitted in response to an agency solicitation.
-To the extent necessary to support such market research, the procurement official for the solicitation—
+**(e) Market Research for Price Analysis.—** The Secretary of Defense shall ensure that procurement officials in the Department of Defense conduct or obtain market research to support the determination of the reasonableness of price for commercial products or commercial services contained in any bid or offer submitted in response to an agency solicitation.
+To the extent necessary to support such market research, the procurement official for the solicitation may require the offeror to submit relevant information.

-(1) in the case of products or services acquired under [section 3455 of this title](./chapter-247-procurement-of-commercial-products-and-commercial-services.md#section-3455), shall use information submitted under subsection (d) of that section; and

-(2) in the case of other products or services, may require the offeror to submit relevant information.

-**(e) Market Research Training Required.—** The Secretary of Defense shall provide mandatory training for members of the armed forces and employees of the Department of Defense responsible for the conduct of market research required under subsections (c) and (d).
+**(f) Market Research Training Required.—** The Secretary of Defense shall provide mandatory training for members of the armed forces and employees of the Department of Defense responsible for the conduct of market research required under subsections (c) and (d).
 Such mandatory training shall, at a minimum—

 (1) provide comprehensive information on the subject of market research and the function of market research in the acquisition of commercial products and commercial services;